 Let’s move onto the chair.
 Chairs are the most important aspect in the ergonomics of any workstation and having a fully adjustable, high quality chair can mean years and years of comfort (most good chairs have a warrantee of 10+ years).
 The PM’s chair looks absolutely beautiful.
 Stately and majestic.
 It even kind of looks like a ‘lazy-boy’ on wheels; I fondly remember my grandparents had a similar looking chair that I adored sitting in as a child to watch TV in their basement.
 But here’s the thing: just because a chair is considered to look beautiful doesn’t necessarily mean that it is ergonomic.

 To be considered ergonomic the chair would need to fit whomever sits in it like a glove.
 And when the chair doesn’t fit its user like a glove is where ergonomic problems arise.
 Heck, in my opinion, most ergonomic chairs are usually the least beautiful yet are highly functional.
-If you are looking for more information on what makes a chair ergonomic, you can check out this article.
-Let’s dive a little deeper into the PM’s chair:
+And now, let’s dive a little deeper into the PM’s chair: